Judeadeniji/UtilitiJs/README.md

 - Enhanced type definitions: Type definitions have been added or updated throughout the library to provide more accurate and descriptive types.
 This helps developers to write more reliable and maintainable code by catching type errors during development.
 - Improved error handling: Error handling has been improved throughout the library.
 Custom error types have been used to provide more informative error messages, helping developers to identify and resolve issues more efficiently.
 - Refactored and optimized code: The codebase has been refactored to follow best practices and improve performance.
 Redundant code has been removed, and optimizations have been made to enhance the overall efficiency of the library.

-### Fixed
-- Addressed issues reported in previous versions: Various bugs reported in previous versions have been fixed to ensure the library works as expected and provides a stable experience.

 ## Store Class Enhancements